Dimezis/BlurView/README.md

 ## Compared to other blurring libs
 - BlurView and Haze for Compose are the only libraries that leverage hardware acceleration for View snapshotting and have near zero overhead of snapshotting.
-- Supports SurfaceView, TextureView, VideoView, MapFragment, GLSurfaceView, etc on API 31+.
+- Supports TextureView blur on API 31+.
 - The BlurView never invalidates itself or other Views in the hierarchy and updates only when needed.
 - It supports multiple BlurViews on the screen without triggering a draw loop.
 - On API < 31 it uses optimized RenderScript Allocations on devices that require certain Allocation sizes, which greatly increases blur performance.